nathan-wong1/CS122---The-Alarmist/README.md

 - Duplicate alarms can exist
 - Alarms can be set in the past
 - Alarms do not have to have descriptions
 - There is a very slight delay (10ms nax) when Timer class updates the countdown timer
+- Timers can run concurrently while user is in another view